NFL FLAG-in-Schools - Get in the Game!

 - Secure donations from local businesses to pay for equipment and other needs.

-- Encourage their friends and classmates to join teams.
+- Encourage friends and classmates to join teams.

-- Focus on the fun and safety rather than competition.
+- Focus on the fun and safety rather than the competitive aspect.

-Involve the community.
+Involve the school community.
 Schedule a meeting with your school's parent organization and let them know what they can do to help.
-Invite families to visit local FLAG practices and games to build interest in having school teams.
+Invite families to visit local FLAG practices and games to build interest in having school teams,

 Just getting started?
 Here is something you can do without jumping right into the full Play.
 Let this idea get you warmed up so you’re ready to tackle the full Play!

-Organize some FLAG games during recess or P.E. classes.
+Organize some FLAG games during recess or PE classes.
 After students have learned the rules and had some time to play games, run a round-robin or bracket tournament.
 Invite the school community, including parents, to come and watch.
-Include some parents v. students, teachers v. students, and teachers v. parents games to show how fun this sport can be.
+Include some games with parents vs. students, teachers vs. students and teachers vs. parents to show how fun this sport can be.